vahidmalekk/blkinjector/README.md

 # 🧨 blkinjector

-**blkinjector** is a Linux tool that replaces files inside ext2/3/4 filesystems by directly writing to the block device or image using the `libext2fs` library.
+blkinjector is a Linux tool that replaces files within ext2/3/4 filesystems by directly writing to the block device or disk image using the libext2fs library.
+Its primary goal is to bypass auditd file watch mechanisms.
 While it operates below the typical file I/O level, it still uses system calls — making it a stealthier but not syscall-free method.

 ---